 In addition to a health diet, some supplements can be used to further help support the dog's digestive and immune systems.

-You can also give collagen-rich foods (e.g. bone broth) to your dog for additional protection.
+You can also give collagen-rich foods (e.g. this Only Natural Pet Human Grade Bone Broth) to your dog for additional protection.

 One thing you DON'T want to give your dog for joint pain in this case is corticosteroids.
 The reason is, while steroids are effective in reducing pain, they greatly weaken the immune system.
 As mentioned above, when a dog's immune system is weakened, the Lyme spirochetes "hiding out" inside the dog's body will seize the opportunity and launch another attack, causing a relapse of the disease.